For some time now, social media has become a go-to way for businesses to promote what they're about and stay in constant communication with clientele.

 Since not all patients will immediately grasp how a virtual medicine appointment works, your social media accounts should offer helpful, interactive content about it.

 For instance, one post could offer a step-by-step explanation on how to log on for a live video chat online with the doctor.
-Another could explain how telemedicine solutions like Banty Medical keep patient information private and secure.
+Another could explain how telemedicine solutions like Banty Virtual Clinic keep patient information private and secure.
 For patients who love this type of technology, you could do mini social spotlights on how certain video call features work.

 Really, the possibilities are endless.
 When the proper content is shared, though, you’ll not just be expanding the clinic’s brand, but also building the confidence patients have in the virtual medicine services you offer.